goozbach/dot_files/README.markdown

     make

-From this directory.
+From this top-level directory.

-## requirements
+## Requirements
 * bash
 * gnu make